River Crossing Environmental Charter School

 In 2001, when Victoria Rydberg applied for a teaching job at River Crossing Environmental Charter School, she didn't know much — or feel particularly passionate — about the environment.

+She was twenty years old and six months out of college, with a degree in literature.
+But she needed a job and believed she was a good teacher, and she persuaded administrators to take a chance on her.
 The idea for River Crossing, a new school in Portage, Wisconsin, about 40 miles north of Madison, came from an administrator who hoped that using the environment as a learning context would help middle school students become more interested in learning and more successful at taking tests.
 Eighteen students enrolled in the program, housed in a two-room trailer erected behind the public school.
 Rydberg would be their only teacher, with a mandate to teach everything through an environmental framework.

 By any sensible standard, it looked like a setup for disaster.
 In fact, it took only a month for Rydberg to realize that she had gotten in way over her head.
 She taught basic recycling and water conservation — but not the ecology behind it, which she lacked—and her students went into the field to do weekly habitat restorations with Jeff Nania, executive director of the Wisconsin Waterfowl Association.
 They found their field experiences completely exhilarating — and totally disconnected from what they did in the classroom.